Wall Art Using Dollar Tree’s Peel ‘n Stick Wallpaper

 These tile patterns match up perfectly!
 I continued to do the same thing with the second tile and tray.

-I filled two 3 1/2 x 5″ frames with the two small pieces of tile left, simply sticking the tile to the frame backings and trimming the excess.
-I had to make sure that the main pattern on the tile was centred in the frame.
+I filled two 3 1/2 x 5″ frames with the two small pieces of peel ‘n stick tile left, simply sticking the tile to the frame backings and trimming the excess.
+Just make sure that the main pattern on the tile is centred in the frame.

 I used Command velcro strips to hang this art installation, as well.
 Love the way this looks above my fireplace!
 It’s just the pop of colour the white surround needed.